-Passing Score on Health Assessment Validation Exam (fee), 1 year RN experience (2000 Hrs) BIO 553
+Passing Score on Health Assessment Validation Exam (fee), 1 year RN experience (2000 Hrs)

-NSG 621A: Adult & Geriatric Care - Theory
+NSG 621A : Adult & Geriatric Care - Theory

-Theoretical and practical basis of advanced family nursing practice in primary care especially with the mature and aging family is the focus of this course.
-Acute, episodic, and chronic health problems of this populations are studied.
-Illness assessment and interventions are examined with ethical and legal implications within a multicultural population for individuals and aggregates.
-Research, collaboration, and use of both medical and social resources are incorporated, with the focus on critical evaluation of the whole person within the family setting.
-Offered spring only.
-(Theory - 37.5 hours)
+Theoretical and practical basis of advanced family nursing practice in primary care with a focus on the mature and aging family is the focus of this course.
+Acute, episodic, and chronic health problems of this population are studied.
+Illness assessment and interventions are examined with ethical and legal implication within a multicultural population for individuals and aggregates.
+Research, collaboration and use of both medical and social resources are incorporated, with the focus on critical evaluation of the whole person within the family setting.